Skip to main content

 Description

 OpenSTAManager versions prior to 2.
 10. 2 contain an SQL Injection vulnerability in the confronta_righe. php file.
-The vulnerability arises because the 'righe' parameter from the HTTP GET request is directly concatenated into an SQL query without sanitization or validation.
-An authenticated attacker can exploit this to execute arbitrary SQL commands, potentially extracting sensitive data such as user credentials, customer information, and invoice data.
-This vulnerability is addressed in version 2.
-10. 2.
+The vulnerability arises because the 'righe' parameter from user input is directly concatenated into an SQL query without sanitization or validation.
+An authenticated attacker can exploit this to execute arbitrary SQL commands, potentially accessing sensitive data such as user credentials, customer information, and invoice data.
+This vulnerability has a high severity rating with a CVSS score of 8.
+8. The issue is fixed in version 2.
+10.

 AI-Powered Analysis